datumorphism/datumorphism.github.io/content/wiki/statistical-hypothesis-testing/sign-test.md

 - link: "https://www.coursera.org/learn/inferential-statistics/lecture/UvETp/6-02-the-sign-test"
   name: 'The sign test @ inferential statistics'
 weight: 4
-published: true
 ---

-We have a small data set, but it doesn't satisfy t test conditions.
+We have a small dataset, but it doesn't satisfy the t-test conditions.
 Then we would use as little assumptions as possible.

 ## Wine Taste